gpoblon/rust-doc/rust.md

 }
 ```

-## Extensible concurrency: `Sync` and `Send` traits
+## Extensible concurrency: `Sync` and `Send` traits (16.4)
 Rust has very few built-in concurrency features so look at crates / standard library / yourself
 Built-in are `std::marker` traits `Sync` and `Send`
 ##### Allowing transference of ownership between threads with `Send`
 Indicates that the ownership of the type implementing `Send` can be transferred across threads.
 Almost every type *is* `Send` (ie implements `Send`).
 Exceptions: raw pointers; `Rc<T>` to avoid 2 threads updating the reference count at the same time.
 So Rust prevents using `Rc<T>` across threads, erroring: `the trait Send is not implemented for Rc<Mutex<i32>>`
 ##### Allowing access from multiple threads with `Sync`
 Indicates that it is safe for a type that is `Sync` to be referenced from multiple threads
 If a `&T` is `Send` then it is `Sync` too
 Almost every type is `Sync` too (every primitives).
-Exceptions: `Cell<T>` related types (bc of runtime borrowing impl is not thread-safe), `Rc<T>` (bc of the same reason `Send` is not)
+Exceptions: `Cell<T>` related types (bc of runtime borrowing impl is not thread-safe), `Rc<T>` (bc of the same reason it is not `Send`)
 ##### Implementing `Send` and `Sync` manually is unsafe
-Bc if a type does not come with it means something, these types are not made up for this
+Bc if a type does not come with it means something, these types are not made up to be manually implemented

-# Object oriented programming features of Rust (17)
+# OBJECT ORIENTED PROGRAMMING FEATURES OF RUST (17)
 It is a design pattern in which objects pass messages to each other
 Rust is influenced by many programming paradigms including OOP and functional

-## Characteristics of object-oriented languages (17.1)
+## What does object-oriented mean ?
+(17.1)
-Objects, encapsulation, inheritance are features OOP / Rust share
-Depending on the definition Rust is/not an OOP language or not
+Objects, encapsulation, inheritance are features OOP / Rust share but depending on definitions Rust is/not an OOP language
 ##### Objects contain data and behavior
 OOP definition (one of many) that tends to define Rust as OOP (objects = `struct` & `enum`, since `impl` block provides methods):
 > "Object-oriented programs are made up of objects.
 An object packages both data and the procedures that operate on that data.
 The procedures are typically called methods or operations."
 ##### Encapsulation that hides implementation details
-Polymorphism != Inheritance: polymorphism = general concept: code that code work with data of multiple types
 Encapsulation means only the public API of an object can be reached, its internals are not and can be changed transparently.
-Rust feature allowing encapsulation is the `pub` keyword, by default modules types functions and methods are private
+Rust allows encapsulation with the `pub` keyword, by default modules / types / functions / methods are private
 ##### Inheritance as a type system and as code sharing
-Inheritance meaning can be either: reuse of code or polymorphism (code that can work with data of multiple types)
+Polymorphism != Inheritance.
+Polymorphism means code that works with data of multiple types.
+There are the:
+- *ad hoc polymorphism*:  operator overloading.
+Rust features it
+- *parametric polymorphism*: generic parameter with a trait bound.
+Rust features it
+- *subtype polymorphism* = inheritance = reuse of code like parent object behavior without needing to redefine it ; child type can be used in place of parent type
-There is no inheritance feature in Rust but traits allow to share methods implementation and generics abstracts over possible types (*bounded parametric polymorphism*)
+    There is no proper inheritance feature in Rust but traits allow to share methods implementation and generics abstract over possible types (*bounded parametric polymorphism*)

 ## Using trait objects that allow for values of different types (17.2)
 Example: a `gui` crate that allows to draw components such as `Button`, `Image`, `SelectBox` or whatever the user would want to integrate
 An OOP implementation would be to define a parent class named `component` that implements a `draw` method.
-Its children would be `Image` etc and inherit, overwrite `draw`.
+Its children would be `Image` etc and inherit, override `draw`.
 Rust equivalent:
 ##### Define a trait for common behavior
 Parenthesis: `enum` and `struct` have methods and data separated but traits are more like objects as they combine data and behavior.
 But they have a specific purpose: allow abstraction across common behavior
 Define a `Draw` trait that will have a `draw` method:
 ```
 pub trait Draw {